Yang-Xijie/yang-xijie.github.io/mdbook/src/postscript/site_build.md

 ## Intro
-I use [mdbook](https://github.com/rust-lang/mdBook) to generate this website where I can put my lecture mterials.
+I use [mdbook](https://github.com/rust-lang/mdBook) to generate this website where I can put my lecture materials.

 ## Repository
 The original markdowns, codes and configurations of this site are stored on my [GitHub repository](https://github.com/Yang-Xijie/yang-xijie.github.io).
 Click to visit it.